pseiler/helpling/README.md

 This bot helps users reporting abuse, rule breaks and other delicts to a defined role / the moderators.
 Users can create new cases via direct/channel message or reacting to a message in the guild.
 This opens a new channel where a configured discord role and the requester can read and write messages.
 The configured role can close the case via message command.
-This removes removes the requester from accessing the channel and moves the channel to an archive channel category
+This removes the requester from accessing the channel and moves the channel to an archive channel category

 ## Features